List of UEFA European Championship winning players

 This page is a list of all players who have won the men's UEFA European Championship tournament since its inception in 1960.

 Winning players

 A total of 347 players have been in the winning team in the European Championship.
-Only 14 players have been in the winning team twice, with Rainer Bonhof being the only non-Spanish to do so.
+Only 14 players have been on the winning team twice, with Rainer Bonhof the only non-Spanish player to do so.

-In the below table, years in bold indicate that the player appeared in the respective final where his team won, while years in italics indicate that the player was an unused squad member in the respective tournament.
+In the table below, years in bold indicate that the player appeared in the respective final where his team won.
+In contrast, years in italics indicate that the player was an unused squad member in the respective tournament.